 After six years of (mostly) patient waiting, we're excited to return to the mystical land of Arendelle, in FROZEN 2.
 You might be surprised to realize that a sequel to FROZEN wasn't originally in the cards.
 Even Disney was surprised when FROZEN became one of the highest-grossing animated movies of all time.
 Years before release, the movie was very different; it was originally written as the origin story of the legendary villain the Snow Queen.
-If the film had stayed on that path, we might have seen Elsa leading an army of snow people to take over capital of Arendelle.
+If the film had stayed on that path, we might have seen Elsa leading an army of snow people to take over the capital of Arendelle.
 Then Kristen Anderson-Lopez wrote the song “Let It Go,” and everything changed.

-FROZEN became a blockbuster hit, one of the highest-grossing animated movies of all time, and audiences and critics alike were wowed by the story of sisterly love.
+FROZEN became a blockbuster hit, and one of the highest-grossing animated movies of all time.
+Audiences and critics alike were wowed by the story of sisterly love.
 Disney formally announced the FROZEN sequel in March 2015, and now the movie is almost upon us!
 Here's everything you need to know about FROZEN 2, including info from the film's latest trailer!

-Disney knows how eagerly viewers are anticipating FROZEN II, and as a result the studio is keeping the plot under wraps.
-So far, Disney has only released two FROZEN II trailers.
-There's one teaser trailer, and one full-length.
-These brief looks at the film tease a mysterious quest that will take Elsa and Anna out of Arendelle, on a journey through the Enchanted Forest, now we can get a better sense of what the story really entails.
+Disney knows how eagerly viewers are anticipating FROZEN 2, and as a result the studio has been keeping the plot under wraps.
+The latest FROZEN 2 trailer, however, reveals many new details.
+While the first teaser and the debut full-length trailer teased a mysterious quest that will take Elsa and Anna out of Arendelle, on a journey through the Enchanted Forest, now we can get a better sense of what the story really entails.

-The release date for FROZEN II is perfectly timed, as the film opens on November 22.
+The release date for FROZEN 2 is perfectly timed, as the film opens on November 22.
 That's at the end of fall and just before the beginning of winter, which seems like just the right time for the story.
-The sequel will reveal the Enchanted Forest, which is designed to look like an epic fall landscape, to fit right in with the season.
+The Enchanted Forest is even designed to look like an epic fall landscape, to fit right in with the season.
 And, of course, it features a hero inspired by the Snow Queen, an idealized representation of winter.

-The FROZEN II trailers show Anna and Elsa entering a deep mist; when Elsa stretches her hand out, the mists part to reveal huge, enigmatic rune stones.
+The FROZEN 2 trailers show Anna and Elsa entering a deep mist; when Elsa stretches her hand out, the mists part to reveal huge, enigmatic rune stones.
 Each is inscribed with the same mystical rune, which is a pattern that Elsa herself once projected over Arendelle.
 These stones may be one goal in Elsa and Anna’s quest, and they appear to open a portal of some kind.
 The latest trailer suggests they are the gateway to the enchanted forest — or part of the seal that has kept it closed off.

-But where does the portal go, and what do the people who live there have to do with Elsa's history?
+What happened in the enchanted forest, and what do the people who live there have to do with Elsa's history?
 Those are some of the secrets Disney is keeping, and we can't wait to find out the answers.

 All images courtesy of Walt Disney Animation Studios.